Frequently Asked Questions

 What sports drink and energy gel are offered on the course?

 There are 16 hydration stations on the course.
 Hydration stations will be stocked with water (all stations), Lemon-Lime Gatorade (most stations), and GU (mile 6.6, which is shortly after marathon relay exchange zone A; mile 13; mile 17; and mile 21).
-The GU flavors will be announced at a later date.

 Is this a Boston Marathon-qualifying race?